quavedev/meteor-packages/meteor-slingshot/README.md

 ### File restrictions

-`authorize` Function (optional) - Function to determines if upload is allowed.
+`authorize` Function or promise (optional) - Function to determines if upload is allowed.

 `maxSize` Number (optional) - Maximum file-size (in bytes).
 Use `null` or `0` for unlimited.